twbs/bootstrap/site/docs/4.3/components/popovers.md

       <td>html</td>
       <td>boolean</td>
       <td>false</td>
       <td>Insert HTML into the popover.
-If false, jQuery's <code>text</code> method will be used to insert content into the DOM.
+If false, <code>innerText</code> property will be used to insert content into the DOM.
 Use text if you're worried about XSS attacks.</td>
     </tr>
     <tr>
       <td>placement</td>